Codyz/dscaptstone/README.md

 Loosely speaking, the Froude number quantifies the addition of heat conduction from underneath as an initial condition.
 Such heat conduction may, for example, model stratified turbulence in the upper troposphere (i.e. the earth's lowest atmospheric layer).
 The last modeling setup (Re546) does not include any conductive heating and hence a Froude Number is not necessary.
 Note that the selected Reynolds and Froude Numbers are standard practice in turbulence modeling and are set by the researchers ([3],[4])

 <b>Layer 2: Averaging Range.</b> For each Reynolds Number - Froude Number combination, we have different categories identified by coarse-z, where z is either 4, 8, 16 or 24.
 These numbers represent the grid-size over which the DNS outputs are averaged.
 As mentioned above, the DNS is averaged over a range of size (2z+1)x(2z+1)x(2z+1) in order to better mimic the generalized input to the model later on.
-Please note that for several data categories, we have data for 8 different time steps, T1 - T8.\\
+Please note that for several data categories, we have data for 8 different time steps, T1 - T8.

-$\textbf{Layer 3 (not pictured): Datasets.}$ Within each Re-x-Fr-y coarse-z category, we have one sample of each of the following 3-D boxes for each time step:\\
+<b>Layer 3 (not pictured): Datasets.</b> Within each Re-x-Fr-y coarse-z category, we have one sample of each of the following 3-D boxes for each time step:

 \vspace{0.1cm}
 \begin{tabular}{lll}\toprule